 If you have bad credit your options may be limited.
 There are some loans which come with low borrowing limits and high interest rates.
 You may still be able to apply, but be aware they could be more costly in the long run.

 Here are some things to consider before you apply for a loan:

 Are the repayments of a non-guarantor loan affordable?

-If you are thinking of applying for a loan, it helps to know if you can afford to do so first.
+If you're thinking of applying for a loan, it helps to know if you can afford to do so first.
 There are a few things you can do to make sure this is the case.
 As mentioned above, you can check your DTI ratio to work out your monthly costs.
-The lower the ratio, the more likely you will be to afford it.
+The lower the ratio, the more likely you'll be to afford it.

 You can use a loan calculator to work out the monthly payments.
 This will give you a better idea of what the costs will be.
 It also allows you to work out your finances without running a credit check.
 This will only happen once you apply for a loan.

-Please note that if you fail to meet any payments it can damage your credit score.
+Please note that if you fail to make any payments it can damage your credit score.

 Is your non-guarantor loans lender charging penalties for prepayments?

-If you think of repaying the loan early, some lenders may charge you a penalty for paying it off early.
+If you think of repaying the loan early, some lenders charge interest beyond your final payment.
 Therefore, you must read the entire set of conditions proposed by the lender when borrowing.